 Gambling behaviour is increasingly a subject of public health and policy interest.
 This is an important annual survey looking at changes in the health and lifestyles of people all over the country.

-The findings of the health survey are based on a set of specific questions and interviews which are conducted face to face in the homes of respondents.
+The findings of the health survey are based on a set of specific questions and interviews which initially were conducted face to face in the homes of respondents.
+Since the coronavirus (COVID-19) pandemic the data collection mode has changed to remote telephone and video interviews.
 The gambling questions are asked via a short paper self-completion questionnaire administered alongside the core health survey questionnaire.

 Key facts